|The Machine, Welding and Industrial Mechanics Technologies Office is located at Building 324 on the

 - Demonstrate form perception and spatial relations in the applications of geometric construction; the three common methods of pattern development; industrial practices in framing and structural fabrication; practices in welding joint design & joint preparation and the common machine shop operations & practices.

-- Demonstrate the skills of a life-long learner; the ability to read blueprints; knowledge of metals and the common materials & supplies; the ability to do the work related math; the ability to communicate and read technical materials; and the ability to use available technical resources.
+- Demonstrate the skills of a life-long learner; the ability to read blueprints; knowledge of metals and the common materials and supplies; the ability to do the work related math; the ability to communicate and read technical resources.